How Does A Water Softener Work

 To understand the concept of water softening and its advantages, we must first learn about the types of water.
 Depending upon the amount of dissolved minerals in our water, we have two types of water: hard water and soft water.

-Dissolved minerals such as magnesium and calcium are picked up by the water when it passes through the soil and rock underground.
-The concentration of minerals in the water determines the hardness of water.
+Water picks up minerals such as magnesium and calcium when it passes through the soil and rock underground.
+The amount of minerals in the water determines the hardness of water.
 If there is a high concentration of minerals in a gallon of water, it will be called hard water compared to a gallon of water with only a few minerals.

 Hard water is not harmful but it is undesirable because it can clog pipes and reduce water flow.

 Hard water also causes problems when used in daily tasks around the home such as cleaning dishes, bathing or laundry.
 Hard water does not form enough lather and usually leaves a sticky scum when it comes in contact with soap.
 This makes washing off soil and bacteria difficult, and leaves the skin and hair feeling dry and dull

 Washing laundry with hard water doesn’t completely clean the clothes and can damage clothes in the long run.
 It is preferable that household water doesn’t contain these minerals.
 The process of removing these minerals is known as softening of water.